katehret/MDA_workshop/README.md

 # How to do Multi-dimensional Analysis: Theoretical background and practical analyses in R

-Workshop held May 22 and 23, 2024, SFU, Burnaby
+Workshop held May 22 and 23, 2024, at Simon Fraser University, Burnaby

 ### About